balaprasanna/loopback-angular5-workshop/loopback.md

 By the the project is created with some boilerplate codes.

-## Most of the time, npm install might fails.
+## There is a bug in with `npm install`.
+It might fails.
 Quick fix, dont worry about it.
 Try running `npm install` again for few times and it works.
 ```
 npm install --verbose
 ```

-1. --verbose is to make sure, npm install is doing the right things.
+- `--verbose` is to make sure, npm install is doing the right things.
 Because sometimes, it hangs and you might want to re-run.
 So it helps me to actually see if there any activity going on with npm install.
 If it hangs for long time, `<ctrl + c>` Quit and Try running the `npm install` again.